grantila/suretype/README.md

 On validation failure, the error thrown will be of the class `ValidationError`, which has both the raw Ajv errors as an `errors` property, and the pretty explanation in the property `explanation`.

-Note; the returned ensurer function can optionally take a type parameter as long as it is typewise the same or a subset of the deduced type.
-This means that if the type is exported from suretype to decorated TypeScript declaration files (with annotations), those types can be used as type parameter, and the returned type will be that type.
+Note: The returned ensurer function can optionally take a type parameter as long as it is equal to or compatible with the deduced type.
+This means that if the type is exported from suretype to decorated TypeScript declaration files (with annotations), those types can be used as a type parameter, and the returned type will be that type.
 Example:

 ```ts
 import type { User } from './generated/user'